 This presentation contains "forward-looking information" within the meaning of the applicable Canadian securities legislation that is based on expectations, estimates, projections and interpretations as at the date of this presentation.
 The information in this presentation about the Corporation; and any other information herein that is not a historical fact may be "forward-looking information" ("FLI").
-All statements, other than statements of historical fact, are FLI and can be identified by the use of statements that include words such as "anticipates", "plans", "continues", "expects", "may", "will", "projects", "proposes", "potential", "target", "implement", "scheduled", "intends", "could", "might", "should", "believe" and similar words or expressions.
-FLI in this presentation includes, but is not limited to: the Corporation's objective to become a responsible supplier of critical minerals, exploration of the Corporation's projects, including expected costs of exploration and timing to achieve certain milestones, including timing for completion of exploration programs; the Corporation's ability to successfully fund, or remain fully funded for the implementation of its business strategy and for exploration and or exploration and one projects, including expected timing of announcements in this regard.
+All statements, other than statements of historical fact, are FLI and can be identified by the use of statements that include words such as "anticipates", "plans", "continues", "expects", "may", "will", "projects", "predicts", "proposes", "potential", "target", "implement", "scheduled", "intends", "could", "might", "should", "believe" and similar words or expressions.
+FLI in this presentation includes, but is not limited to: the Corporation's objective to become a responsible supplier of critical minerals, exploration of the Corporation's projects, including expected costs of exploration and timing to achieve certain milestones, including timing for completion of exploration and timing to successfully fund, or remain fully funded for the implementation of its business strategy and for exploration any of its projects (including from the capital markets); any anticipated impacts of COVID-19 on the Corporation's business objectives or projects, the Corporation's financial position or operations, and the expected timing of announcements in this regard.
 FLI involves known and unknown risks, assumptions and other factors that may cause actual results or performance to differ materially.
 This FLI reflects the Corporation's current views about future events, and while considered reasonable by the Corporation at this time, are inherently subject to significant uncertainties and contingencies.
 Accordingly, there can be no certainty that they will accurately reflect actual results.
-Assumptions upon which such FLI is based include, without limitation: current market for critical minerals; current technological trends; the business relationship between the Corporation and its business partners; ability to implement its business strategy and to fund, explore, advance and
+Assumptions upon which such FLI is based include, without limitation: current market for critical minerals; current technological trends; the bu